A5 (Croatia): Further construction

-The plan to complete the A5 motorway to the border with Hungary is by the end of 2023.
-This is planned as a 5.0 km section.
+In 2020, the plan was to complete the A5 motorway to the border with Hungary by the end of 2023.
+In 2022, this was planned as a 5.0 km section.

+On 31 August 2023, the procurement was completed as a contract was signed to build that section, which mandated an 18-month completion time following the introduction of the contractor to the construction.

 Traffic volume

 Traffic is regularly counted and reported by Hrvatske autoceste, the operator of the motorway, and is published by Hrvatske ceste.
 Variations between AADT and average summer daily traffic (ASDT) traffic volumes are attributed to the fact that the motorway carries substantial tourist traffic to the Adriatic Sea resorts during the summer.

 The variations between the AADT and the ASDT traffic volumes are attributed to the fact that the motorway carries certain tourist traffic from Hungary to the Croatian motorway network and ultimately to the Adriatic Sea.
 On average the motorway carries 15% increased volume of traffic during summer months.
 As the Hungarian M6 motorway is gradually extended towards the Croatian border and the A5 motorway's northern terminus, the number of tourists traveling along this route in summer months is increasing.